declarativesystems/r_profile/REFERENCE.md

 ### r_profile::mount

-R_profiles::mount

-Configure filesystem mounts using the puppet built-in mount provider.
+Configure filesystem mounts using the puppet

 * **See also**
 https://puppet.com/docs/puppet/5.5/types/mount.html